Boris Johnson gets 'partygate' report but questions linger

 Johnson’s office says the report will be published and the prime minister will address Parliament about its findings later Monday.

-But the “update” is unlikely to tell the full story about claims that have rocked Johnson's government.
-Some of Gray’s findings are being withheld at the request of police, who have launched a separate investigation into whether several of the almost 20 gatherings she investigated broke COVID-19 laws.
+But the “update” is unlikely to tell the full story about claims that have rocked Johnson's Conservative government.
+Some of Gray’s findings have been cut at the request of police, who have launched a separate investigation into whether several of the almost 20 gatherings she investigated broke COVID-19 laws.

 Allegations that the prime minister and his staff flouted restrictions imposed on the country to curb the spread of the coronavirus have caused public anger, led some Conservative lawmakers to call for Johnson’s resignation and triggered intense infighting inside the governing party.